kaklakariada/portmapper/README.md

 - Update the firmware of your router to the latest version.

-### PortMapper fails to start with exception `UnsupportedClassVersionError`
+### PortMapper fails to start

+Error 1: When you double click `portmapper.jar` an error dialog with message `A JNI error has occurred, please check your installation and try again` is displayed.

-`java.lang.UnsupportedClassVersionError: org/chris/portmapper/PortMapperStarter has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0`
+Error 2: When you start PortMapper from the command line using `java -jar portmapper.jar` you get the following exception: `java.lang.UnsupportedClassVersionError: org/chris/portmapper/PortMapperStarter has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0`

-This means your Java version is outdated.
+Usually this means your Java version is outdated.
 Please [install Java 11 or later](#install_java).
+If this does not help: run PortMapper from the command line using `java -jar portmapper.jar` and create a [ticket](https://github.com/kaklakariada/portmapper/issues) containing the stack trace.

 ### Router not found